 It’s natural to assume that large dogs can’t live in small spaces, but that’s not strictly true.
 Depending on the dog breed, you might find larger couch potatoes than small dogs.
 It’s all about the temperament and overall behavior of the dog.

 So, what about greyhounds?
 Greyhounds actually suit apartment living quite well despite their size, but, of course, some challenges come with such a large dog living in a small area.
-If you’re prepared and keep yourself organized, greyhounds can make amazing apartment dogs.
+If you’re prepared and organized, greyhounds can make amazing apartment dogs.

 Why Greyhounds Make Good Apartment Dogs

 Despite appearances, greyhounds aren’t more active than other dog breeds.
 They’re sprinters, built for short bursts of speed, so if you take them out regularly (2-3 twenty-minute walks), they don’t need much space within the home.